upbound/docs/content/xp-arch-framework/building-apis/building-apis-configurations.md

 ---
-title: "Building APIs | Configurations"
+title: "Authoring Configurations"
 weight: 6
 description: "how to build APIs"
 ---

 A Control plane configuration is a package that bundles one or more APIs--their definitions (XRDs) and their implementations (compositions).
 Whereas Crossplane composite resources allow you to define a single API, configurations allow you to bundle a set of related APIs together, version them, and declare their dependencies.
 Because configurations are packages, they are the output of a build process.
 Today, that output is an OCI image.

+{{< hint "important" >}}
+If you are not already familiar with core Crossplane concepts, we recommend first reading the upstream [Crossplane concepts](https://docs.crossplane.io/v1.12/concepts/) documentation.
+{{< /hint >}}

 ## When to create a control plane configuration

-As a best practice, **always!** Configurations are the packaging format of choice to use for delivering **all APIs** to a control plane–even if that's only a single API.
+As a best practice, **always!** Configurations are the packaging format of choice for delivering **all APIs** to a control plane–even if that's only a single API.
 You should always use configurations to distribute and install new APIs on a Crossplane instance.

-## Configuration layout
+## Configuration layout in git

+We recommend the definition of your Crossplane configurations to be stored in a git-based version control service.
 At the root of every Crossplane configuration is a `crossplane.yaml` metadata file.
-We recommend creating an `apis` folder next to it and placing all your APIs in that folder.
+We recommend creating an `apis` folder next and placing all your API definitions in that folder.
 Each API (XRD and its compositions) should go in its own folder.
 The folder structure we recommend looks like this:

 ```bash
 .